sasidharan-rathinam/sasidharan-rathinam.github.io/README.md

-# Sasi Rathinam - Portfolio Website
+# Sasidharan Rathinam - Portfolio Website

 This text is the source code for my personal portfolio website, built with [Astro](https://astro.build).